 What Are the Requirements for Labeling With UL Labels?

 The National Electrical Code requires all items, such as fixed appliances or electrical equipment within a residential or commercial facility, to be tested by an NRTL.
-And while having UL-approved labels on electrical equipment is not required by U.S. Federal law, local electrical inspectors may prevent business owners from using electrical equipment based on local regulations unless they see an NRTL mark.
+And while having UL-compliant labels on electrical equipment is not required by U.S. Federal law, local electrical inspectors may prevent business owners from using electrical equipment based on local regulations unless they see an NRTL mark.

 UL Classified Label